apache/pulsar-site/docs/deploy-bare-metal.md

     --broker-service-url-tls pulsar+ssl://pulsar.us-west.example.com:6651
 ```

-As you can see from the example above, you will need to specify the following:
+As you can see from the example above, you will need to specify the following configurations.
+Items with * are **required** flags.

 Flag | Description
 :----|:-----------
-`--cluster` | A name for the cluster
+`--cluster`* | A name for the cluster
-`--metadata-store` | A "local" metadata store connection string for the cluster.
+`--metadata-store`* | A "local" metadata store connection string for the cluster.
 This connection string only needs to include *one* machine in the ZooKeeper cluster.
-`--configuration-metadata-store` | The configuration metadata store connection string for the entire instance.
+`--configuration-metadata-store`* | The configuration metadata store connection string for the entire instance.
 As with the `--metadata-store` flag, this connection string only needs to include *one* machine in the ZooKeeper cluster.
-`--web-service-url` | The web service URL for the cluster, plus a port.
+`--web-service-url`* | The web service URL for the cluster, plus a port.
 This URL should be a standard DNS name.
 The default port is 8080 (you had better not use a different port).
 `--web-service-url-tls` | If you use [TLS](security-tls-transport.md), you also need to specify a TLS web service URL for the cluster.
 The default port is 8443 (you had better not use a different port).
-`--broker-service-url` | A broker service URL enabling interaction with the brokers in the cluster.
+`--broker-service-url`* | A broker service URL enabling interaction with the brokers in the cluster.
 This URL should not use the same DNS name as the web service URL but should use the `pulsar` scheme instead.
 The default port is 6650 (you had better not use a different port).
 `--broker-service-url-tls` | If you use [TLS](security-tls-transport.md), you also need to specify a TLS web service URL for the cluster as well as a TLS broker service URL for the brokers in the cluster.
 The default port is 6651 (you had better not use a different port).

 :::note